Changissnz/selfinterest/README.md

 or individual expectation has a proportional degree of emotive energy elicited, frequently hysterical and demented when the top and only paradigm is determinism.
-For these matters, there seldom are answers adequate enough to fulfill perceived inadequancies of empirical accounting, scientific, mathematical, narrative, et cetera, and perhaps even the explanation from religious/political authorities also falls short of quelling the perceived hurt from
+For these matters, there seldom are answers adequate enough to fulfill perceived inadequacies of empirical accounting, scientific, mathematical, narrative, et cetera, and perhaps even the explanation from religious/political authorities also falls short of quelling the perceived hurt from